arienshibani/green-bite/readme.md

 # Green Bite API 🌱
-Green Bite __attempts__ to utilize regular expressions, NLP and public data to calculate sustainability scores for food.
+Green Bite __attempts__ to calculate sustainability scores for food.
 Sometimes it even works! 🤷‍♂️ Part of my masters thesis on ingredient matching to determine the sustainability of online recipes.
 (Information Science, UiB: 2020).
-Written in Python, OpenAPI spec created with [FastAPI](https://fastapi.tiangolo.com/).

 ## How are sustainability scores calculated? 💡
 Using this formula